kstern31/dsp/03-command_line.md

 > > `xargs` reads inputs from the user and executes the command.
 The default command is 'echo' (print the input).
 > > You can use `xargs` to find files using the 'find' command and '-name' option.
 Each blank space is treated as a delimiter.
 > > The delimiter can be changed when entering in `xargs`, with the '-d option'.
-E.g. xargs -d `\n` would only treat new lines
+E.g. xargs -d '\n' would only treat new lines
 > > as a delimiter.